 - Internal monologue is logical and often linear.
 Thoughts coherently move from one to the next.

-- Stream of consciousness is often non-linear, characterized by nontraditional grammar and syntax.
+- Stream of consciousness writing is often non-linear, characterized by nontraditional grammar and syntax.

 Stream of Consciousness Examples